 It's important for businesses to measure and understand customer sentiment, that's a given.
 Although there are many metrics from which to measure business success, customer satisfaction is a big one that cannot be ignored.

 Keeping your loyal customers coming through your doors is the lifeblood of your business.
 However, no matter what kind of business you manage or own, some of those loyal customers will choose not to return.
 This is known as customer attrition, or customer churn, and it should be kept under close watch.

 It’s common knowledge among business owners and marketers that keeping your current customers coming back through the door is much more efficient and less costly than acquiring new customers.
 In today’s competitive environment, consumers have more options than they can choose from.
 This is why restaurateurs and retail store owners should be concerned with not only attracting new customers, but keeping the ones that they already have.

 Customer attrition is a natural occurrence in any business.
 No matter what you do, some customers will simply not return to your place of business.
 Whether this is a fault of your own or not, it is important to establish and execute an ongoing, measurable strategy to reduce customer attrition.

-"WiFi Marketing is a marketing technique that uses a physical location’s guest WiFi landing pages and access point(s) to collect customers names, contact information and demographics while measuring their behavior data at the location.
-The data is then used to create targeted remarketing campaigns to influence customers to increase their visit frequency and spend, and measure their satisfaction in real time."
+WiFi marketing & analytics are making a huge impact on brick-and-mortar revenue, customer engagement and satisfaction.
+Using guest WiFi access points, businesses can collect customers names, contact information, and demographics while measuring their behavior data at the location.
+The data can be used to create targeted remarketing campaigns to influence customers, increasing their visit frequency and spend, and you can measure their satisfaction in real time.